Veterinary Technology – Wildlife Rehabilitation

 28 Hours

-This course is a practical training session for veterinary technicians to become familiar with anesthesia and surgical procedures.
-There is a heavy emphasis on supervised hands on experience.
+This course is a practical training session for veterinary technicians to become familiar with anesthesia, surgical supplies/equipment, and surgical procedures.
+There is a heavy emphasis on hands-on experience.
 The class is divided into small groups for better supervision and learning.
-Each group is responsible for taking a patient from the preoperative examination and laboratory evaluation through to patient recovery and return to the owner.
+The initial laboratories will familiarize the students with anesthetic drugs, dosage calculations, anesthetic equipment setup and care, patient monitoring, and gowning /gloving to assist in surgery.
+In the final rotations, each group is responsible for taking a patient from the pre-operative examination and laboratory evaluation through to patient recovery and post-operative care.
+These live surgeries will combine practical experience with knowledge learned in previous surgical labs and other theory classes.

 42 Hours

 This is the first of two courses which together provide a comprehensive review of important groups of drugs used in veterinary medicine.
-The course begins with general aspects of pharmacology such as the sources of drugs, their modes of action, dosage forms and pharmacokinetics but progresses to discuss in detail those drugs which are used to correct disorders in specific body systems.
+The course begins with general aspects of pharmacology, such as the sources of drugs, their modes of action, dosage forms and pharmacokinetics, but progresses to discuss in detail those drugs which are used to correct disorders in specific body systems.
+In this first course, drugs affecting the gastrointestinal, cardiovascular and respiratory systems are covered.
+In addition, the student is required to calculate doses accurately and understand the components of a prescription.
 The student is introduced to specific legislation affecting the storage and dispensing of pharmaceuticals.
+Through this knowledge, the technician is able to help a veterinary practice meet its legal responsibilities.

 42 Hours